NBA Basketball Box Scores

 -

-L.A.
-Clippers will play their next game on the road against New Orleans.
-The Clippers have a W/L % of .739 after a win and .500 after a loss.
+Golden State will play their next game at home against Portland.
+The Warriors have a W/L % of .833 after a win and 1.000 after a loss.

 -

-Denver will play their next game at home against Minnesota.
-The Nuggets have a W/L % of .308 after a win and .500 after a loss.
+Denver will play their next game at home against Sacramento.
+The Nuggets have a W/L % of .333 after a win and .474 after a loss.